 The platens of the compression test machine are brought together until the test item is contacted.
 Constant force is applied until it reaches the appropriate value for the product.
 The compression is held for one hour and then released.

 After the vertical compression tests have been completed, a report is written with the following information.
-This list is not intended to be all-inclusive.

 - Description of contents and inside dimensions